Matrix Bootstrap Approximation without Positivity Constraint: Numerical Results

 \subsection{Minkowski-type one-matrix model}

 As discussed in Section~\ref{sebsec:overall setup}, in the Minkowski-type one-matrix model an additional angular (phase) parameter $\theta$ appears, and the coefficients $c_{2m}$ as well as the moments $w_{2n}$ become complex-valued.
-As a result, the number of variables increases, and even for the same value of $M$, a larger number of loop equations is required.
 In the following, we adopt the endpoint-fixed ansatz~\eqref{eq:new approximation anzats} from the outset and, as in the Euclidean case, assume a polynomial of degree ten.
 In this setup, the unknown variables are $c_{0},\ldots,c_{8},\theta,a,$ and $w_{2}$, which amount to $14$ real degrees of freedom.
 We therefore set $\Lambda=12$ and incorporate the conditions $w_{0}=w_{0}^{(P)}, w_{2}=w_{2}^{(P)}, \ldots, w_{12}=w_{12}^{(P)}$ into the least-squares procedure.
 In this way, the number of equations matches the number of unknowns.
 Note that both $w_{n}$ and $w_{n}^{(P)}$ are complex, and each condition $w_{n}=w_{n}^{(P)}$ thus provides two real equations.
 Unlike the Euclidean model, we set $r_{n}=(0.8)^n$ in the present analysis in order to improve numerical stability.

 Here, as a ``formal eigenvalue distribution'' of the Minkowski-type one-matrix model, we define $\rho_{M}(z)$ following the discussion in Appendix~\ref{appendix b}.
 Our stance on this point is as follows.
 First, when the value of the test function $G$ is sufficiently small—especially when it is comparable to or even smaller than in the Euclidean case—the present approximation is likely to provide an algebraic solution of the loop equations.

-Furthermore, since the formal eigenvalue distribution $\rho_{M}(z)$ reproduces the perturbative expansion, if our approximation succeeds in reproducing this $\rho_{M}(z)$, it strongly suggests that the approximation also captures a ``physical'' solution of the loop equations.
+Furthermore, since the formal eigenvalue distribution $\rho_{M}(z)$ reproduces the perturbative expansion, if our approximation succeeds in reproducing this $\rho_{M}(z)$ with sufficiently small value of $g$, it strongly suggests that the approximation also captures a ``physical'' solution of the loop equations in such a small $g$ region.
+However, we emphasize once again that the perturbative expansion itself cannot be trusted for large values of $g$.
+Therefore, even if the optimization appears to work well in that regime, the resulting approximate values cannot immediately be regarded as physically meaningful.
+In the present paper we will not pursue the physical interpretation of the large-$g$ regime any further, and leave a detailed analysis to a forthcoming paper.